 Video is also used in online advertising.
 How many times have you visited a website to see a video MPU (Multi Positional Unit) running on the page.
 It grabs your attention almost immediately, and here’s where we start to see how this works for B2B.
 Most businesses use the web to research information about their industry.
 Most of these will probably advertise in their print versions, with little knowledge of how many people have seen their advertisement, sure we have the ABC and PPA audits, but do the publishers know if John Smith has read his free circulated publication?
 No, but their vertical websites do and are perfect for video content.
 What’s better than running a video MPU on an industry specific website, where the browsers will be from a certain industry and in a work mindset whilst browsing.

-Lee Walker is a Director for Blue Chew – a video and digital marketing specialist.
+Written by Lee Walker, Director for Blue Chew, a video and digital marketing specialist.